Configuring risk assessment

 Performance ratings for changes are not rolled into the average performance until the change is closed.
 A completed change does not yet have the performance rating averaged into the overall rating.

-This derived factor is calculated in the Performance Rating field on the Classification tab that rates the work done when the change request is completed.
+This derived factor is calculated in the Performance Rating field that rates the work done when the change request is completed.

 Risk and Performance have an inverse relationship.
 A high performance rating leads to a lower risk, and a low performance rating means a higher risk, as shown in the following table.